 Custodial Credit Risk - Deposits.
 In the case of deposits, this is the risk that in the event of a bank failure, the School's deposits may not be returned to the School.
 The School does not have a custodial credit risk policy.
 Deposits on hand at financial institutions are insured by the Federal Deposit Insurance Company (FDIC) up to \$250,000.
-As of June 30, 2019, the School was exposed to custodial credit risk.
-The School's bank account exceeded the FDIC insurance limit by \$231,214.
+As of June 30, 2021, the School was exposed to custodial credit risk.
+One of the School's bank accounts exceeded the FDIC insurance limit by \$225,603.

-3. DUE FROM OTHER AGENCY
+3. DUE FROM OTHER AGENCIES

-Amounts Due from Other Agency included in the accompanying statement of Net Position and balance sheet - governmental funds consists of amounts due from the District School Board of Osceola County for FEFP funds.
-These receivables are considered to be fully collectible and as such, no allowance for uncollectible is accrued.
+The amount Due From Other Agencies included in the accompanying Statement of Net Position and Balance Sheet - Governmental Funds consists of amount due from the District School Board of Osceola County for grant funds awaiting reimbursement.
+This receivable is considered to be fully collectible and as such, no allowance for uncollectible is accrued.